BNB Chain vs. Ethereum: Differences explained

 However, transaction costs and speeds come with tradeoffs.
 BSC has a relatively small number of participants running its network but can offer faster and cheaper transactions.

-Comparing and contrasting the Ethereum and Binance Smart Chain blockchains is not such a straightforward task if Ethereum 2.0 (Eth2) is considered.
-Ethereum 2.0 is a lengthy transition that aims to scale the Ethereum blockchain.
+Comparing and contrasting the Ethereum and BNB Smart Chain blockchains is not such a straightforward task if the Ethereum consensus layer (Eth2) is considered.
+The Ethereum consensus layer (previously Ethereum 2.0) is a lengthy transition that aims to scale the Ethereum blockchain.
 Part of the shift to Eth2 includes moving the Ethereum blockchain to a PoS consensus.

 Will BSC overtake ETH?
 No one can say for certain, and answers to that question could be subjective, depending on what users seek as far as blockchain attributes and performance.